purescript/purescript.github.io/learn/getting-started/index.markdown

 Start by pressing the Tab key to use the autocompletion feature.
 You will see a collection of names of functions from the Prelude which are available to use.

-To see the type of one of these values, use the `:type` command, followed by a space, followed by the name of the value:
+To see the type of one of these values, first import the appropriate module using the `import` command.
+Then, use the `:type` command, followed by a space, followed by the name of the value:

+    > import Prelude
-    > :type Prelude.map
+    > :type map
     forall a b f.
 (Prelude.Functor f) => (a -> b) -> f a -> f b

+    > import Data.List
-    > :type Data.List.zip
+    > :type zip
     forall a b.
 Data.List.List a -> Data.List.List b -> Data.List.List (Data.Tuple.Tuple a b)

-We will be using some of the functions from the `Prelude` and `Data.List` modules, so import those by using the `import` keyword:
+We will be using some of the functions from the `Prelude` and `Data.List` modules, so make sure you have imported those by using the `import` keyword:

     import Prelude
     import Data.List